zype/zype.github.io/platform_docs/consumers.md

 <hr id='3'>

 ## Getting a Consumer's Details
 You can use the Zype Platform to get details about a consumer.
-To get a consumer's details, click on the "Subscription" on the left hand menu and click on consumers.
-Once you are on the [consumers' page](https://admin.zype.com/consumers), click on the appropriate consumer.
+To get a consumer's details, go to the [consumers page](https://admin.zype.com/consumers) and click on the appropriate consumer.
 Information includes a consumer's email and his or her subscriptions.

 ![consumer information](http://i.imgur.com/s3NLd4X.png)